Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 And, of course, pretty.
 Sluggy does have a tremendous appreciation of pretty.
 Quite innocently, I imagine, or Albus would have been aware of it.
 And if it had been anything other than innocent I doubt that he would have tolerated it in his school.
 As he did, for well over 20 years.

 Not that we can really count on that piece of information.
 That would have been decades before Molly was born.
 But her aunt Muriel would have not been shy in volunteering information regarding any of the Dumbledores — who she remembers perfectly well from her own childhood in Godric’s Hollow.
-And I doubt that all of that information (or any of it) would have been complementary.
+And I doubt that all of that information (or, indeed, any of it) would have been complementary.

 Snape also comes off the worse in a comparison of their respective performances as Head of House, despite Slytherin’s seven-year winning streak with the House Cup and the Quidditch Cup during Snape’s tenure.
 In a perfect world, Snape would have gone straight from Hogwarts into the R&D division of St. Mungo’s.
 By the time Harry started Hogwarts he would be in charge of a half the wards on the Curse damage floor, and he might well have been running the whole place by the time he was 60.
-And his portrait eventually would fit right in with the those of his bloody-minded peers on the central staircase.
+His portrait eventually would fit right in with the those of his bloody-minded peers on the central staircase.
 He would not be stuck off in a school dealing with dunderheads.
 Or at least not underage dunderheads.

 • • • •